Do you have type 2 diabetes, high triglycerides and heart risk?

 Clinical research is investigating a potential new medication that may help reduce the risk of heart problems in people with type 2 diabetes by lowering triglycerides and raising the amount of “good” cholesterol (also called HDL or high-density lipoprotein cholesterol) in the body.
 Read on to learn more.

-If you are living with type 2 diabetes and high triglycerides, we would like to hear from you.
+If you are living with type 2 diabetes, high triglycerides and risk for heart attack or other heart problems, we would like to hear from you.

 - Take our brief online survey to be considered for an upcoming clinical trial.*